A list of the best lens hoods, screen protectors, cases, straps, thumb grips, soft shutters for the Fuji X100F.

 I usually use these little rocket airs to clean my sensors and lenses.
 Since you’ll never see the sensor on your X100F, it becomes a nice little tool for cleaning your lens. |

-This is by far my favorite camera to customize and I’m finding myself always mix and matching different accessories to give it a different look.
+This is by far my favorite camera to customize, and I’m always finding myself mixing and matching different accessories to give it a different look.
 While some accessories are better than others, some might work better for the look you are going for.
 This is especially true for lens hoods and soft shutters.